 - Staff are assessed against a set of key behaviours (known as 'IMPACT') to establish the right values and culture - In order to promote ethical behaviours amongst Members and Officers, the Council has a number of policies such as those relating to procurement, whistleblowing, counter fraud and anti-money laundering.
 Through the Council's induction programme, employees are required to read the Employee Code of Conduct and confirm that they have understood the content.
-Any suspected cases of fraud, corruption and non-compliance with policy are investigated by the Council's Internal Audit Team. - The Council's whistle-blowing policy, known as the Confidential Reporting Policy, is available to all staff on the Council's Intranet (including Frequently Asked Questions) and is also publicised internally on an occasional basis to maintain its profile.
+Any suspected cases of fraud, corruption and non-compliance with policy are investigated by the Council's Internal Audit Team. - The Council has effective counter fraud and anti-corruption arrangements which are maintained in accordance with the Code of Practice on Managing the Risk of Fraud and Corruption (CIPA, 2014).
+Our anti-fraud and corruption policies are maintained in line with the code.
+The Council also participates in the National Fraud Initiative (NFI). - The Council's whistle-blowing policy, known as the Confidential Reporting Policy, is available to all staff on the Council's Intranet (including Frequently Asked Questions) and is also publicised internally on an occasional basis to maintain its profile.
 It was last reviewed and adopted by Members in July 2016 and is reviewed annually (along with the Council's regulatory framework) by the Statutory Officers' Panel and remains fit for purpose. - The Council's Constitution also defines the roles of Members and officers.
 Part 5 of the Constitution includes a Protocol on Councillor / Officer Relations.
-The Protocol is a guide to Members and Officers in their dealings with each other, and applies equally to co-opted Members of Council bodies in their dealings with officers where appropriate. - There are codes of conduct in place for Members and Officers which include arrangements for registering interests and managing conflicts of interest.
+The Protocol is a guide to Members and Officers in their dealings with each other, and applies equally to co-opted Members of Council bodies in their dealings with officers where appropriate.

+- There are codes of conduct in place for Members and Officers which include arrangements for registering interests and managing conflicts of interest.
 The Officers' Code of Conduct was reviewed and agreed with the Unions in 2017-18.
-A Members' Code of Conduct is in place and is fit for purpose but is due for review on the conclusion of the Local Government Association's consultation (and issue of) a new model code of conduct.

-- The Standards Committee is responsible for overseeing the Members' Code of Conduct and good governance by Members and its terms of reference are set out in the Constitution. - There is an effective Audit Committee in place with clear terms of reference, which oversees internal and external audit, the Constitution, Risk Management and regulatory policies. - The Council has continued to operate a robust information governance regime.
+A Members' Code of Conduct is in place and is fit for purpose but is due for review on the conclusion of the Local Government Association's consultation (and issue of) a new model code of conduct. - The Standards Committee is responsible for overseeing the Members' Code of Conduct and good governance by Members and its terms of reference are set out in the Constitution. - There is an effective Audit Committee in place with clear terms of reference, which oversees internal and external audit, the Constitution, Risk Management and regulatory policies. - The Council has continued to operate a robust information governance regime.
 Information security breaches are reported to the Data Protection Officer (DPO) on a regular basis and are investigated by an officer within the Governance Directorate, with a report to the Information Commissioner where required.
 Information governance policies and procedures are reviewed and approved by the Information Governance Group on a regular basis.
 During 2020/21, the Council has appointed a dedicated Information Governance lead to oversee Data Protection and Information Management - During the year, the Council commenced a review of the democratic decision making process including frequency and timing of meeting, public participation in committee meetings and a review of Member working groups.
 This review will conclude in 2021/22. - Annual IT health checks are undertaken which are conducted by accredited external security specialists.
-These are commissioned standard tests of system security, designed to asses our suitability for connection to government networks.
+These are commissioned standard tests of system security, designed to assess our suitability for connection to government networks.
 Overall the security posture of the external network infrastructure was found to be excellent. - There has been a significant focus on ensuring that the Council maintained good governance through the pandemic.
 This included transitioning all Committee meetings to online with public participation being maintained.